UX Audit Services for Web and Mobile Products

 Research by Jakob Nielsen established that 5 users find approximately 85% of usability problems in a product.
 For a focused audit of a specific flow, 5 to 8 users is sufficient to identify the significant problems.
 For products with very different user types (for example, admin users vs. end users with different workflows), separate test sessions with each user type are more useful than increasing the total number of participants.
 We scope the user testing component based on the number of distinct user types in your product.

-A focused audit of a specific product area or flow -- heuristic evaluation, analytics review, and 5-user usability test -- typically takes 2 to 3 weeks.
-A comprehensive audit of a full product including all major flows, session recording analysis, accessibility evaluation, and a full usability test typically takes 3 to 6 weeks.
+A focused audit of a specific product area or flow, heuristic evaluation, analytics review, and 5-user usability test, typically takes 2 to 3 weeks.
+A full audit of your product including all major flows, session recording analysis, accessibility evaluation, and a full usability test typically takes 3 to 6 weeks.
 Fixed cost agreed before the audit starts.

 Work with us